swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 }
 ```

-We will also extend `String` and `InlineArray` in a similar manner.
+We will also extend `String`, `UnicodeScalarView` and `InlineArray` with similar initializers, and add append-in-place operations where appropriate.

 #### `@lifetime` attribute